 The message here is simple: we should have the right to repair the stuff we bought.
 The wastefulness of first-world countries negatively impacts the overall quality of life for those in developing nations.

 It’s in our best interest to keep it functional for as long as we can maintain it that way.
 Not only that, it’s also in the best interest of our environment, to not just throw away broken things without even trying to repair them.
-The least we can do is to maximize the use of stuff, so we don’t have to be digging up the ground for precious metals or cutting down trees for wood, or pull crude oil for plastics, or what have you.
+The least we can do is to wear them down until they can longer be fixed, so we don’t have to be digging up earth for precious metals or cutting down trees for wood, or pull crude oil for plastics, or what have you.

 The common malpractice is that big companies will try to maintain as much control over their products as possible by: